syrohei/GODTANU/README.md

 Hyper scaleable and low cost if you send and withdraw some token.

-# Proof of Katikatiyama
+# Proof of KachiKachiYama

 Based on Proof of Stake but if you have a token, you have to burn GNU every 420 block on the cicle of ethereum blockchain.

+it mean that you have to do which one things every 420 block on the etheruem.

+- Token burn  ( sending to burn address )
+- Vote  ( community Vote campaigns )
+- Mitsugi ( donate and katsuage to GODTANU )

 So.
 You will lost your token unless You burn a token or vote tanu or mitsugi to him.

-that mean. proof of Katikatiyama. proof implemnt this mathematical things.
+that mean. proof of KachiKachiYama. proof implemnt this mathematical things.

 your vested new Balance  =  oldBalance - ( oldBalance / totalsupply of GNU * oldBalance)
                         or